 Arguments for Free Will

-- During deliberation it’s self-evident to a person that they can choose any option under consideration.
+- As a person deliberates what to do it’s self-evident to them they can choose any option under consideration.

 - People are morally responsible for some of their actions.